-Deadly attacks carried out on an almost daily basis by Boko Haram have claimed more than 1,500 lives since January, raising criticism of the Nigerian army’s ability to deal with the insurgency.
+Deadly attacks carried out on an almost daily basis by an extremist group that is located primarily in Northern Nigeria More have claimed more than 1,500 lives since January, raising criticism of the Nigerian army’s ability to deal with the insurgency.

-On April 28, four people were killed and several more injured after Boko Haram attacked Gubla village, in Adamawa state.
+On April 28, four people were killed and several more injured after an extremist group that is located primarily in Northern Nigeria More attacked Gubla village, in Adamawa state.
 A Church of the Brethren, known as Ekklesiyar Yan’uwa a Nigeria; as well as the pastor’s residence several neighbouring houses were also set on fire by assailants, who sprayed bullets while storming the village around midnight, local sources said.

 Despite a year-long state of emergency and the deployment of army to the region, the government seems to have lost control of the country, particularly in northeastern Nigeria, a community leader said in a message sent to World Watch Monitor.